swoicik/swoicik.github.io/_posts/2019-07-01-creative-uses-for-github.md

 **Company Documents** - Basecamp used GitHub to share their entire [Employee Handbook](https://github.com/basecamp/handbook).
 This makes it visible even to perspective employees.
 It also does a nice job of showing changes over time.
 Automattic also does a great job of this with their [legal documents](https://github.com/Automattic/legalmattic).
 I have used a few of these documents as templates in the past.

+**Journal** - Julien Blanchard has a great [write up](http://julienblanchard.com/2017/journaling-my-life-with-github/) showing how you can use GitHub as a daily journal.
+You are able to create an issue template to set your daily routines and use labels to mark your productivity for the day.
+It's a really creative system and worth taking a look.

 Based on these examples, Issues is a very underrated part of GitHub.
 It can be used for a white variety of things, and provides a great social layer to the repository.

 Have you come across other unique uses of GitHub?
 If so, please share.
 Maybe we will created a new Awesome List.